lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 **Definition:** Sum of execution layer (EL) and consensus layer (CL) balances, including pending deposits and withdrawals.

 **Attack vectors:**
-- **Overstatement:** Enables minting of unbacked stETH up to the vault's limit
+- **Overstatement:** Enables minting of unbacked stETH by inflating the vault's locked value, violating the global backing invariant
-- **Understatement:** May trigger inappropriate forced rebalance of the stVault
+- **Understatement:** May trigger inappropriate forced rebalance when the vault falsely appears to breach the Force Rebalance Threshold (FRT)

 #### 2. cumulativeLidoFees